What are clauses 9-10 in the ISO 9001 standard?

 - When the monitoring and measuring will occur

-Some ways of measuring the performance is through the following:
+Some ways of measuring the performance are through the following:

 - Customer satisfaction reports and surveys